Cloudiiink/pyw90/README.md

 ![](image/dos_analysis.png)

-Then we can change the energy interval to a very large energy interval such as [-4.85, 20] (-4.85 is obtained from the previous result from `eig` menu).
+Then we can change the energy ranges to a very large energy ranges such as [-4.85, 20] (-4.85 is obtained from the previous result from `eig` menu).

 ```
 $ pyw90 pre dos --path .. -e -4.85 20 --extra 'Ga,0,1-3;As,1,1-3'